Plastic Number Recycling

 • Place dry plastic containers with only resin identification numbers 1, 2, 3, 5, and 7 (loose) into your recycling cart for curbside collection.
 Numbers 4 and 6 are NOT accepted for recycling and must be placed in the trash.

-• Any film packaging, bag, or bubble mailer (stickers removed) that has the How2Recycle label can also be recycled at participating locations from above.
+• Any film packaging, bag, or bubble mailer (stickers removed) with the How2Recycle label can also be recycled at many retailers throughout the County.
+Be sure to check with your local store at:

 • Number 6 - Foam food products and foam packaging, including peanuts and Styrofoam™, are NOT accepted in curbside recycling.
 The sale and use of expanded foam products has been banned in Prince George's County since 2016.
 Check with your local municipality to see if they offer foam recycling opportunities throughout the year.
 The EPS Industry Alliance offers drop-off of block foam and coolers (only), located in Crofton, MD.